 “Over the near-term, risks are stacked to the downside and include a lack of inventory as clogged supply chains are showing scant signs of easing.”

 With prices up and supply down for many commodities and products, manufacturers and retailers need to find new ways to do business.
 The strain on supply lines means companies must rethink how they pay their suppliers and secure their supply chains.
-Here are four approaches.
+Here are three approaches.

 1. Thinking Beyond the Typical Incentives

 During typical times, businesses can often stake out priority positions with strategic suppliers by agreeing to guaranteed order flow and higher prices.
 While these improved terms are appealing for producers, supply chain disruptions can limit the ability of producers to commit to production volumes in advance.
 For many buyers, there are two alternative incentives that can be readily considered: